G20 countries urged to withdraw support from transparency-allergic OECD and back UN tax leadership

 Notes to editor

 - The Tax Justice Network is publishing an open letter to the leaders of G20 countries on Tuesday 15 November 2022 raising concerns about the OECD failure to deliver on G20 mandates on tax transparency and reform.
-An embargoed copy of the letter is available to read here (password: SOTJ#2022).
-The open letter will be published online here once the embargo lifts.
+An embargoed copy of the letter is available to read here.

 - Country by country reporting is an accounting method designed to expose profit shifting by multinational corporations.
 The method requires multinationals to report their profits and losses for each country they operate in, making it impossible for multinationals to move profits around the world for the purposes of underpaying tax without getting caught.
 Prior to country by country reporting, multinational corporations were required to only publish the global sum of their profits and losses without country-level details.
 This made it possible to move profits into tax havens before declaring them to tax authorities without getting caught.
 Evidence discussed in the State of Tax Justice 2022 report (see note 6 below) shows that the transparency measure has been effective in increasing the tax paid by reporting companies, but more than twice as effective when reporting companies were required to disclose their country by country reports publicly instead of privately to a tax authority – demonstrating the value of public accountability in making this deterrence measure more effective.
 More information about country by country reporting is available in the State of Tax Justice 2022 report.